Alaska Northern Lights

 More Planet Earth Links

-Lithosphere Earth's lithosphere is the outer shell of the planet.
+Lithosphere is solid and brittle Earth's lithosphere is the outer shell of the planet.
 It contains both the crust and part of the upper mantle.

-Asthenosphere Find out how scientists proved the existence of the asthenosphere after the Great Chilean Earthquake in 1960.
+Asthenosphere inside Earth Find out how scientists proved the existence of the asthenosphere after the Great Chilean Earthquake in 1960.

 Earths Atmosphere Find out how the layers above Earth have formed and their importance to life on our planet.